MicrosoftDocs/win32/desktop-src/WmiSdk/setting-namespace-security-when-the-namespace-is-created.md

 ---
-Description: 'The Managed Object Format (MOF) file that creates a namespace can also define the security descriptors for the namespace by including the NamespaceSecuritySDDL qualifier with the security descriptor in security descriptor definition language (SDDL) format.'
+Description: The Managed Object Format (MOF) file that creates a namespace can also define the security descriptors for the namespace by including the NamespaceSecuritySDDL qualifier with the security descriptor in security descriptor definition language (SDDL) format.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'eeda3351-11ec-4064-90dd-f67ccf5c8cb6'
+ms.assetid: eeda3351-11ec-4064-90dd-f67ccf5c8cb6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting Namespace Security When the Namespace is Created
+title: Setting Namespace Security When the Namespace is Created ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting Namespace Security When the Namespace is Created